 After 16 years with Mission to the World serving in Latin America, Mark Berry (MDiv ’99) and his wife Lori have accepted a call with Serge (formerly World Harvest Mission) to become Regional Supervisors for Central and South America.
 Serge is a non-denominational mission agency with roots in the PCA whose 220+ missionaries are engaged in church planting, leadership training, and ministries of mercy in 16 countries.
 In their new role with Serge, the Berry’s will continue to oversee and provide development support in the US for the House of Glory shelter for abused teen moms and their babies in Lima, Peru.

 Our research shows that those who have successful ministries—that is, the ability to weather the seasons of conflict and confusion and still remain joyfully committed to their calling—could not have done it without the support, encouragement, and friendship of another pastor.
 Which is why we have established the MENTOR (Ministry Enrichment Through Ongoing Relationships) program to partner graduates in their first five years of ministry with pastors who have eight or more years of ministry experience.
 If this program would be beneficial to you, please volunteer as a MENTOR or request to be matched with a MENTOR.

 We are committed to walking alongside you as you discern an initial call to ministry and consider transitions throughout your career.
-We provide a valuable connection to a network of more than 3,500 alumni in every state and more than 40 nations, maintain a database of ministry openings, and offer help in understanding your ministry gifts, the contexts in which they would be best employed, and practices for communicating your individual skill set to potential churches.
+We provide a valuable connection to a network of more 4,157 degree graduates and more than 7,500 non-degree alumni in all 50 United States and in 47 nations, maintain a database of ministry openings, and offer help in understanding your ministry gifts, the contexts in which they would be best employed, and practices for communicating your individual skill set to potential churches.